Researcher, WriterConnect on LinkedIn

 Mahsa Alimardani is not only an internet researcher, she's also a Near & Middle Eastern Civilizations grad.

 Mahsa Alimardani (B.A.
 2012) combined her academic experience with co-curricular work writing for the Varsity, and broadcasting for CIUT.
-She is now completing a Masters in New Media and Digital Culture, working as a researcher in the Data Active Lab at the Digital Methods Institute and writing for a variety of publications about human rights and technology, including producing a graphic novel about Iran.
+She is currently working as the Iran Editor at Global Voices, and writing for a variety of publications about human rights and technology, including producing a graphic novel about Iran.
 Read more about Mahsa on LinkedIn.